7. Functionsï

 Important

-Luckily, this is not the case.
-Otherwise, data analystsâ, researchersâ, and developersâ lives could be considered monotonous, dreary, and uninspiring.
-Plus, sometimes it is much quicker to write a function from scratch than to get through the whole garbage dump from where, only occasionally, we can dig out some pearls.
-Not to mention the self-educative side: we become better programmers by crunching those exercises.
-We are advocating for minimalism here, remember?
+Does writing own functions equal reinventing the wheel?
+Can everything be found online these days (including on Stack Overflow, GitHub, or CRAN)?
+Luckily, it is not the case.
+Otherwise, data analysts’, researchers’, and developers’ lives would be monotonous, dreary, and uninspiring.
+What is more, we might be able to compose a function from scratch much more quickly than to get through the whole garbage dump called the internet from where, only occasionally, we can dig out some pearls.
+Let’s remember that we advocate for minimalism in this book.
+We will reflect on such issues in Chapter 9.
+There is also the personal growth side: we become more skilled programmers by crunching those exercises.

 7.1.
-Creating and Invoking Functionsï
+Creating and invoking functions

 7.1.1.
-Anonymous Functionsï
+Anonymous functions

 function(args) body